-Quintana Plaza has raised a lot of eyebrows recently.
-It was initially supposed to be a large garage, but continued to get bigger to the point that a complaint was sent to the Allen County Building Department, which in turn issued two stop-work orders on the project.
+Quintana Plaza, east of Lutheran Hospital and west of Covington Plaza was initially supposed to be a large garage added on to a house, but continued to get bigger to the point that a complaint was sent to the Allen County Building Department.

 Michael Quintana, the man behind the project, has requested that the Allen County Department of Planning Services rezone his plaza at 6626 W. Jefferson Blvd. from residential to commercial.
 He plans to make the project, which he’s conducting with E.E.
 Brandenberger Construction, a restaurant and retail space.

 Monday evening, the project’s attorney, James Federoff, presented the request for a rezoning of the property.

 In the presentation, the Plan Commission learned details of the buffer between the building and its neighbors, which Federoff said is the biggest concern with the project.